alejandroqh/tui-commander/README.md

-# tui-commander
+# TUI-Commander
-Text User Interface Commander  is a visual text base environment manager
+TUI-Commander is a text based machine manager